-Lost Ark encourages you to travel the continents, sail through the sea, and travel to the islands, as each step of your journey awaits an adventure.
+Lost Ark encourages you to travel the continents, sail through the sea, and travel to the islands as each step of your journey awaits an adventure.
 While exploring the continents is a straightforward affair, the islands in Lost Ark are a completely different story.
-Therefore, we present a comprehensive Lost Ark Island Guide.

-Every Lost Ark Island is unique, inhabited by charming creatures.
+Every Lost Ark Island is unique and inhabited by charming creatures.
 Each island also has its challenges and events, completing which earn you Island Souls (also referred to as Island Tokens).
-While you’re at it, consider reading our Lost Ark Summoner Build guide.

 |Static PvE Islands||The most abundant type of island.
 You can visit them whenever you feel the need to.|